Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Real world experiments

 \subsection{Swarm Tracking with Dynamic Joining and Leaving}

-To demonstrate the system's dynamic swarm reconfigurability, we conduct an experiment that supports teammates joining and leaving during live target tracking.
-A quadrotor marked by high-reflectivity tapes serves as the target, pursued by four drones (UAV1-4) with heterogeneous LiDAR setups: UAV1 and UAV4 (upward Mid360 LiDARs), UAV2 (downward Mid360 LiDAR), and UAV3 (Avia LiDAR).
-Fig.\ref{fig:FT_exp} records the tracking mission.
-Before starting, UAV1-3 are positioned in area $P_1$, where they complete swarm initialization \cite{zhu2024swarm} to calibrate extrinsic transformations and form a three-drone swarm.
-UAV4, placed in area $P_2$, begins as an isolated agent, excluded from initial target detection and the swarm.
+To demonstrate dynamic swarm reconfigurability, we conduct an experiment where teammates join and leave during live target tracking.
+A quadrotor marked by high-reflectivity tapes serves as the target, pursued by four drones (UAV1-4) with heterogeneous LiDARs: UAV1 and UAV4 (upward Mid360), UAV2 (downward Mid360), and UAV3 (Avia).
+Fig.~\ref{fig:FT_exp} records the tracking mission.

-The mission begins as the target enters area $P_1$, where the three-drone swarm detects it and starts cooperative tracking.
-Although the FOV limitations prevent UAV2 and UAV3 from direct target observation, UAV1 first detects the target and shares its target measurements with UAV2 and UAV3 at once via UDP, facilitating immediate coordinated tracking maneuvers across all agents (Fig.\ref{fig:FT_exp}(b)-(c)).
-Driven by the swarm distribution cost, the three drones form a triangular encirclement to track the target (Fig.\ref{fig:FT_exp}(d)-(e)).
-UAV4 remains at its initial position in $P_2$ and actively attempts to detect the target.
-When the target enters area $P_2$, UAV4 successfully detects it and starts tracking.
-Since UAV4 has not conducted the prior swarm initialization \cite{zhu2024swarm}, its extrinsic transformations are not calibrated with the other drones, isolating it from the swarm.
-Hence, UAV4 tracks the target solo and treats other drones as dynamic obstacles (Fig.\ref{fig:FT_exp}(g)).
-Meanwhile, the Swarm-LIO modules perform online initialization for UAV4 and the swarm.
-Once completed, UAV4 joins the swarm (Fig.\ref{fig:FT_exp}(h)) and then forms a new tetrahedron distribution with the other swarm members (Fig.\ref{fig:FT_exp}(i)).
-As the target enters area $P_3$, UAV2 is deliberately terminated to emulate agent failure.
-The system detects the dropout and adaptively reconfigures the swarm into a regular triangle formation to continue the tracking (Fig.\ref{fig:FT_exp}(j)-(h)).
-Later, in area $P_4$, the swarm size further decreases to two by dropping out UAV3.
-The left two trackers then form a collinear encirclement to optimize the distribution cost (Fig.\ref{fig:FT_exp}(l)-(m)).
+UAV1-3 complete swarm initialization~\cite{zhu2024swarm} in area $P_1$ to form a three-drone swarm, while UAV4 starts as an isolated agent in area $P_2$.
+When the target enters $P_1$, UAV1 first detects it and immediately shares its measurements with UAV2 and UAV3 via UDP, enabling coordinated tracking despite their FOV limitations (Fig.~\ref{fig:FT_exp}(b)-(c)).
+Driven by the distribution cost, the three drones form a triangular encirclement (Fig.~\ref{fig:FT_exp}(d)-(e)).
+As the target enters $P_2$, UAV4 detects it and begins solo tracking, treating other drones as dynamic obstacles since its extrinsic transformations are not yet calibrated with the swarm (Fig.~\ref{fig:FT_exp}(g)).
+Once the Swarm-LIO module completes online initialization, UAV4 joins the swarm and the four drones form a tetrahedron distribution (Fig.~\ref{fig:FT_exp}(h)-(i)).
+In area $P_3$, UAV2 is deliberately terminated to emulate agent failure.
+The system adaptively reconfigures into a triangle formation (Fig.~\ref{fig:FT_exp}(j)-(k)).
+In area $P_4$, UAV3 is further dropped, and the remaining two trackers form a collinear encirclement (Fig.~\ref{fig:FT_exp}(l)-(m)).
+In the experiment, our swarm maintains uninterrupted target tracking during dynamic membership changes, demonstrating the system's decentralized swarm reconfigurability.
+The inherent scalability of the proposed swarm tracking costs enables automatic adaptation to swarm-size variations without any hardcoded rules.
+The dropouts further verify the system's robustness and fault tolerance.